Guy-Serge Emmanuel, M.F.A.

 M.F.A Communication Design, New Jersey City University

 B.A Photography, Brooklyn College

 I was born in Ottawa, Canada and lived in Montreal, QC during my youth.
 For the past 20 years, I have made Brooklyn, NY my home.
-I have been teaching digital design at the college level since 2001; as an adjunct assistant professor at Pratt Institute for 7 years, as well as at F.I.T, NYU, and Bloomfield College.
+I have been teaching digital design at the college level since 2001; as an adjunct faculty at Pratt Institute for 7 years, as well as at F.I.T, NYU, and Bloomfield College.
 Most recently, I was a visiting assistant professor in graphic design at Oakland University in Rochester, MI.
 Oui, je parle français.
 My research interest is related to Design for Social Change.
 I am a believer that design has the power to promote social change and can have a meaningful impact towards making our society better.
 In my spare time, I love to cook, travel, and be in the company of good friends and academic colleagues.

 I was attracted to the University of New Haven by the experiential learning culture and the fact that the University of New Haven is close to NYC.
 The opportunity to recreate the B.A Graphic Design curriculum, and to create a new B.F.A curriculum was my main attraction.

 Please visit my web site: www.gsestudio.com